Parent PLUS Loan vs Private Student Loan

 The Parent PLUS Loan, which is a federal student loan, offers flexible terms and a standard fixed interest rate.
 However, private student loans may be preferable to parents who have very good or excellent credit, although repayment options may be more limited.

-Parent loans, like other forms of student aid, can be obtained through multiple lenders.
-Parents also have a choice of either federal loans, such as the Parent PLUS Loan, or private loans originating from private lenders such as Sallie Mae or Wells Fargo.
-While both types of loans are considered student aid, there are significant differences between them, and parent borrowers may find one is more suitable than the other.
+While both types of loans are considered student aid, there are significant differences between them, and parent borrowers may find one more suitable than the other.

 In this comparison:

 - Parent PLUS vs private loans: At a glance

 - Parent PLUS loans vs private student loans: What’s the difference?

 - Parent PLUS vs. Sallie Mae: Which makes sense for me?

 Parent PLUS vs private loans: At a glance

 Here’s a quick overview of the key components of federal Parent PLUS loans and private loans.
 Since private student loan terms vary by lender, we’ve also included information about the Sallie Mae Parent Loan as an example of what your private student loan could look like.